 ST. PAUL, Minn.
 (AP) — Voters overwhelmingly approved property tax levies in Minnesota school districts where they were on the ballots.

-The 76 districts that asked voters Tuesday to approve extra funding for school construction and operating costs was typical of an off-year election, Minnesota Public Radio News reported Wednesday (http://bit.ly/HwVh3w ).
+The 76 districts that asked voters Tuesday to approve extra funding for school construction, operating costs or both was typical of an off-year election, Minnesota Public Radio News reported Wednesday (http://bit.ly/HwVh3w ).

 The requests for extra money came on top of the $485 million in new education funding lawmakers approved last session for the next two years.
 Some districts were renewing expiring levies.